lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

   password change is required.
 The users will see the top bar that notify user to update their password, but this is a kind of descriptive flag which has no effect on actual use.
+* 2FA Enabled: A flag indicating whether the user uses two-factor authentication.
+  When using two-factor authentication, users are additionally required to enter an OTP code when logging in.
+Administrators can only disable two-factor authentication for other users.

 Inactivate user account
 -----------------------